GabrielSlima/blog/articles/oop-inheritance-composition-association.md

     </p>
     <img src="#" alt="COMPOSITION: CAR EXAMPLE">
     <p>
-        Sure, there are some car models that share the same type of objects in some cases, like the motor.
-The motor of some model is used by more than one car model.
-But even so, you don't have universal motor that fits all the cars.
+        There's also another aspect of composition which is the fact that those owned objects, die once the owner dies.
+Simply by the fact that they provide specific services for specific types of objects.
     </p>
     <h4>Aggregation: part-of relationship</h4>
     <p>
         After understanding the composition, this one is very simple.
         Objects that are formed by another objects that actually can provide services without requiring being <i>owned</i>
-        by another specific type of objects, are called
+        by another specific type of object, are called
         <b>aggregate objects</b>.
 They are formed by a collection
         of other objects that doesn't depends on them.
 In other words, an aggregate object groups other objects.